mimvoid/neocities-site/src/content/fonts/collections/sans-serif/index.md

 As a humanist font, it has a warm feel to it.

-Cantarell has a different version that can be found on Google Fonts.
-It hasn't been updated there due to one of Cantarell's main drawbacks, a lack of an explicit italic variant.
+Cantarell has a different version on Google Fonts.
+However, it hasn't been updated there due to one of Cantarell's main drawbacks, the lack of an explicit italic variant.

-Since then, GNOME has been working to
+GNOME has since been working to
 [replace their default UI font](https://gitlab.gnome.org/Teams/Design/initiatives/-/issues/152) with [Inter](https://rsms.me/inter).